Arminius – Association of the German People

 Arminius – Association of the German People (German: ARMINIUS-Bund des deutschen Volkes) short-form: ARMINIUS-Bund is a minor far-right political party in Germany.
 The party sees itself as a conservative political arm for the Russia Germans.

 History

 ARMINIUS-Bund and its North Rhine-Westphalian sector were founded on 23 March 2013 by Johann Thießen in the city of Wiehl.
-The party emerged out of a group known as the "Working group of Russia Germans in the NPD".
+The party emerged from a group known as the "Working group of Russia Germans in the NPD".
 Two other state sectors were founded in Baden-Württemberg and Rhineland-Palatinate on 15 June 2013 and 8 November 2014 respectively.
+The party maintains close links to the group and publication Die Russlanddeutschen Konservativen with which the party has a large personnel overlap.
+It also cooperates with the European Action.

 Online activity of the party has slowed down since 2020, with its website being unavailable since 2019.

 Elections

 State elections

 In the 2016 Baden-Württemberg state election, ARMINIUS-Bund ran in the constituency of Pforzheim and received 49 votes (0.1%).

 Local elections

 ARMINIUS-Bund participated in the 2014 Düren city council election and the 2014 Oberbergischer Kreis district election.
-On 13 February 2016, in the lead-up to the Düren communal elections, ARMINIUS-Bund hosted a event under the motto "Protest against the rape of German women.
+On 13 February 2016, in the lead-up to the Düren municipal elections, ARMINIUS-Bund hosted an event under the motto "Protest against the rape of German women.
 Stop immigration, close borders!".